danzin/digitalstore/README.md

-This a NextJS project for a for digital assets store.
+This is a NextJS project for a digital assets store.
 The project uses React and TailwindCSS and is developed in TypeScript.

 ## Getting Started